-In addition to your service development team, it is also good practice to have a sponsor to provide support from a senior management level to help overcome challenges you may encounter within the wider organisation.
+In addition to your project team, it is also good practice to have a sponsor to provide support from a senior management level to help overcome challenges you may encounter within the wider organisation.

-The service development team should agree how they will work together and communicate regularly for the duration of the project.
+The project team should agree how they will work together and communicate regularly for the duration of the project.
 When agreeing how to work together you should consider:

 - Can you use time in existing meetings to discuss the project?